tiramizoo/oxid-plugin/README.md

 ## Configure the module ##

--   At the **Tiramizoo -> Settings**
+1. At the **Tiramizoo -> Settings**

-    To finalize configuration form has to be filled in with proper data. **Warning tiramizoo service will not work with "Cash on delivery" payment option.
-Such delivery will not be processed.
+    To finalize configuration form has to be filled in with proper data.

     * **Tiramizoo URL:** The URL of the tiramizoo service endpoint (production version [https://api.tiramizoo.com/v1](https://api.tiramizoo.com/v1), testing version [https://sandbox.tiramizoo.com/api/v1](https://sandbox.tiramizoo.com/api/v1))